 County Council Raises Budget, But Not Taxes For 2016The County Council also approved $3 million in spending for the Loop Trolley project.

-Illinois officials say they have begun processing paychecks for state workers even though there's no budget for the fiscal year.
+Illinois Has Begun Processing Paychecks Due WednesdayIllinois officials say they have begun processing paychecks for state workers even though there's no budget for the fiscal year.

 Without a Budget, Providers Prepare, Officials Go to CourtIllinois' government weathered its second day without a state budget Thursday, and while legislative chambers were silent, service providers buckled up for a bumpy summer ride and state officials asked what bills could be paid if the impasse continues.

 St. Louis City Budget Includes $1 Million SurplusThe $1.1 Billion budget excludes more police officers but added a civilian review board of police violence.